Mineral Classification

 Phosphates are minerals that have PO4 as aniones.
 They tend to be colourful minerals.
 The group includes apatite, monazite, arsenite, xenotime, turquoise, vanadite and others.

-phosphate minerals
+sulfate minerals

 Sulfate Minerals